hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

-🌐 Hierarchical Expressed Semantic Stack (HESS)
+# 🌐 Hierarchical Expressed Semantic Stack (HESS)

+> **A deterministic, installable first-hop semantic layer for the web — built for AI.**

-“This protocol is a modern, AI-era continuation of Tim Berners-Lee’s original Semantic Web vision—implemented as a deterministic, installable first-hop rather than an inferred graph.”
+HESS is a modern, AI-era continuation of **Tim Berners-Lee’s original Semantic Web vision**, implemented not as an inferred graph, but as a **deterministic, domain-owned first hop**.

+It defines a single discovery file published at:

+/.well-known/stack

-HESS/ DFH is a deterministic discovery file at /.well-known/stack that declares a domain’s semantic identity and crawl entrypoints via a small set of JSON-LD anchors, enabling machines to start grounding from an explicit root instead of inference.
+That file declares a domain’s **semantic identity and crawl entrypoints** using a minimal set of **JSON-LD anchors**, allowing machines to ground meaning from an explicit root instead of probabilistic inference.

 DNS (location)
 ↓
 HESS / DFH (declared meaning)
 ↓
-Retrieval / KG (probabilistic)
+Retrieval / Knowledge Graph (probabilistic)
 ↓
 Safety / Policy
 ↓
 Model Output

-**“HESS is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI.”**
+**HESS is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI systems.**

-**“HESS defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**
+All downstream systems may accept, reject, weight, or override declarations according **“HESS defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**

  HESS doesn’t replace anything.
 It amplifies everything that already exists by fixing the one decision none of them can fix alone.